Breathing & Meditation

 Combining with Other Practices

-Nadi Shodhana works beautifully as part of a broader practice:
+Nadi Shodhana works beautifully as part of a broader sequence:

-This 15-30 minute sequence can transform your daily experience of stress, focus, and emotional balance.
+This 15 to 30 minute sequence can transform your daily experience of stress, focus, and emotional balance.

 Frequently Asked Questions

-Research and traditional practice suggest Nadi Shodhana may reduce anxiety and stress, lower heart rate and blood pressure, improve respiratory function, enhance focus and concentration, balance the left and right brain hemispheres, and support better sleep.
+Research and traditional practice suggest Nadi Shodhana may reduce anxiety and stress, lower heart rate and blood pressure, improve respiratory function, sharpen focus, balance the two brain hemispheres, and support better sleep.
 It is one of the most well-studied pranayama techniques.

-Beginners should start with 5 minutes (about 5-7 rounds).
-Intermediate practitioners can extend to 10-15 minutes.
-Advanced practitioners may practise for 20-30 minutes.
-Consistency matters more than duration -- 5 minutes daily is more beneficial than 30 minutes once a week.
+Beginners should start with 5 minutes (about 5 to 7 rounds).
+Intermediate practitioners can extend to 10 to 15 minutes.
+Advanced practitioners may sit for 20 to 30 minutes.
+Consistency matters more than duration.
+Five minutes daily beats thirty minutes once a week.

-Avoid Nadi Shodhana if you have a severe cold or nasal congestion that completely blocks one nostril.
+Skip it if you have a severe cold or a nostril that is fully blocked.
 People with uncontrolled high blood pressure should avoid breath retention (Kumbhaka).
 Pregnant women should practise without retention.
 If you feel dizzy or anxious during practice, stop and breathe normally.

 This article is for educational purposes only and reflects traditional Ayurvedic perspectives alongside selected research.
 It is not medical advice.
 Always consult a qualified healthcare provider before acting on any information presented here.